K8s primer - Part II

 helloworld-service3 LoadBalancer 10.108.116.80 127.0.0.1 9000:30025/TCP 4m11s

 Now it has an external IP.
-It’s the localhost IP, so let’s try to reach our service from our personal machine:
+It’s the localhost IP, let’s try reaching our service from our personal machine:

 $ curl localhost:9000